x676f64/secureum-mind_map/Solidity101/Code Layout.md

 2. Tabs or Spaces: Spaces are the preferred indentation method.
 Mixing tabs and spaces should be avoided.

-3. Blank Lines: Surround top level declarations in solidity source with two blank lines.
+3. Blank Lines: Surround top level declarations in [Solidity](Solidity.md) source with two blank lines.

 4. Maximum Line Length: Keeping lines to a maximum of 79 (or 99) characters helps readers easily parse the code.